Code of Conduct

 - Theft, the act of stealing; wrongful taking and carrying away of the personal goods or property of another.

 - Possession of weapons, including any object meant to simulate the appearance of a weapon.
 Firecrackers or other fireworks are included.

 - Possession of, use of, transfer of, and/or being under the influence of prohibited drugs, (including alcohol, tobacco and vapour products), on school property, or at a school activity.
-Possession of drug paraphernalia.
+Possession of drug paraphernalia including matches and lighters.

-- Absenteeism or excessive lateness without acceptable explantation (i.e. parent excused absence)
+- Absenteeism or excessive lateness without acceptable explanation (i.e. parent excused absence)